persinammon/gentle_mollusc/README.md

 otherwise a default picture set before load
 - A painting pad and crowd-sourced color palettes representing people's hometowns, allowing visitors to paint with colors from people's hometowns, download the painting, and submit it for randomized display to future visitors.
-Color palettes rendering and paint color logic implemented with vanilla JavaScript
+Color palettes rendering and paint color logic implemented with vanilla JavaScript.
+Some submissions deviated from the prompt a bit

 ## Link to Visit